Why do you need to shutdown computer remotely?

 - You need to have administrator rights on the target computer.

-- You must know the full name and IP address of the target computer.
+- You need to find out the PC name and IP address of the target computer.

 - You need to turn on file and printer sharing first and change the registry key to prepare for the subsequent remote shutdown of the computer.